NOMINATED FOR BEST PROTOTYPE

 Obstacles

-• Bumpers the push the player around when hit
+• Bumpers that push the player around

 • Fans of varying strength

-• Rails of varying width
+• Rails of varying widths

 • Walls to destroy